hansjovis/lynx/README.md

 You should configure Lynx to use your MongoDB instance by adding the appropriate configuration ([see the `config` folder](https://github.com/hansjovis/lynx/tree/develop/config)).

+#### Adding a session secret
+The session middleware used uses [a secret to protect sessions from being hijacked](https://martinfowler.com/articles/session-secret.html).

+You should configure Lynx to use a randomly generated string as a session secret by adding the appropriate configuration ([see the `config` folder](https://github.com/hansjovis/lynx/tree/develop/config)).

 ### Building source files
- - `yarn build` builds the source files (alias for `yarn build:server && yarn build:client`).
+ - `grunt` builds the source files.
- - `yarn build:server` builds the server files only.
+ - `grunt build:server` builds the server files only.
- - `yarn build:client` builds the client files only.
+ - `grunt build:client` builds the client files only (also copies the stylesheets from source to dist).

 ### Running the application
  - `yarn start` runs the application.